monster-js/monster-js/docs/main-concept/event-handling.md

 ## Direct Operations in Event Handlers

-Weco JS also allows you to perform direct operations or state updates directly in the event handler without a separate function.
+Monster JS also allows you to perform direct operations or state updates directly in the event handler without a separate function.

 ### Example